royhanmardista/glitz/README.md

 # glitz
-glintz like web, that helps searching for jobs
+glintz like web, that helps searching for jobs.
+The server and client is deployed in gcp http://glintzzz.royhan-mardista.online/home

 ## Description